-All staff sign to confirm they have received a copy of the child protection and safeguarding policy and staff behaviour policy/code of conduct and have read Keeping Children Safe in Education (Part 1 and Annex B)
+All staff sign to confirm they have received a copy of the child protection and safeguarding policy and Staff Code of Conduct and have read Keeping Children Safe in Education (Part 1 and Annex A)

 Governor Training

 Members of the Governing Body of the school take part in mandatory safeguarding training to ensure that they can 'assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective.'
 This training is regularly updated.